jamesosull16/Portfolio/README.md

 ---

-In todays world, end users are on their phones the majority of the time and would be the fist thing they reach for when needing to access the interwebs.
-Thats why developing with a mobile first mindset is crucial and
+Building with a mobile-first mindset is of the utmost importance for websites and applications to seemlessly transition from a desktop to a mobile screen.
+This application will showcase the abilities of responsive design and will consist of a main introductory page, a past and current projects page and a contact page.

 ---